pingcap/docs-dm/en/task-configuration-file-full.md

     schema-pattern: "test_*"                    # The pattern of the upstream schema name, wildcard characters (*?) are supported
     table-pattern: "t_*"                        # The pattern of the upstream schema name, wildcard characters (*?) are supported
     events: ["truncate table", "drop table"]    # What event types to match
-    action: Ignore                              # Whether to migrate (Do) or ignore (Ignore) the binlog that matches the filtering rule
+    action: Ignore                              # Whether to replicate (Do) or ignore (Ignore) the binlog that matches the filtering rule
   filter-rule-2:
     schema-pattern: "test_*"
     events: ["all dml"]